 Mr. Deepfakes users also communicate with each other, exchange techniques, tools, and applications to create deepfake videos, as well as share data sets to recreate real-life characters.

-According to 404 Media, although Mr. Deepfakes has closed, its consequences are not over.
+According to 404 Media, although Mr. Deepfakes has closed, the consequences it left behind are not over.
 The community built from this website has moved to operate on Telegram.
-The tools and applications are also widely shared on the Internet.
-Even Apple and Google have had difficulty blocking them, while Instagram has struggled to prevent them from being advertised on its platform.
+Tools and applications are also widely shared on the Internet.
+Even Apple and Google have had difficulty blocking them, while Instagram has struggled to combat their advertising on the platform.

 (According to 404 Media)